jbellma/equipment-rental/phase-3/README.md

 ### TASK 3: Storage of Lifting Equipment and Customer Information

 The program will enable the storage of numerous lifting devices and custumers (no limit).
-Equipment and customer data can be modified at any moment.

 - All equipment will be arranged in chronological order.
 Every time the user chooses to insert a new lifting equipment (***option 1***), the list of all existing equipment will be displayed.